Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Rajendra Velagapudi

-Yeah, I think we are taking an actions wherever wherever we see the impact now I think that’s where I think our inventory also has gone up because of the materials where we have some partial materials and we are working out to ensure that we get the materials.
+Yeah.
+I think, see, we are taking an actions wherever we see the impact now I think that’s where I think our inventory also has gone up because of the materials where we have some partial materials and we are working out to ensure that we get the materials.
 And also as Krishna said, there are also some challenges in terms of the lead times gone up for the memories.
 Correct.
-So those are the things where we had some impact of the inventories and we are so now if you ask me what some of the actions we have already ordered the materials for a long for the entire FY27, particularly for the critical items where there are long lead items.
+So those are the things where we had some impact of the inventories and we are — so now if you ask me what some of the actions we have already ordered the materials for a long for the entire FY ’27, particularly for the critical items where there are long lead items, we already placed the orders.
+So we are ensuring the — so that way at least it is will ensure us that we will meet our commitments for FY ’27.

 Deepak Lalwani